If you're an international student and we have made you offer, find out about applying for a visa.

 Once we receive your results, we will make a decision as quickly as possible.
 If you meet the terms of your offer, your place will be confirmed and your offer letter will be updated to unconditional within a few days.

 If you are made an offer to study the MSc Social Work or the PGCE Secondary Education programme, you must complete a pre-course health questionnaire.
 You must answer a series of health questions and your GP must sign the form to confirm that the declared information is correct and accurate.

 The questionnaire will be sent to offer-holders by the relevant admissions team.
 Offer-holders for the MSc Social Work must also complete an immunisation record.
 You must complete the questionnaire before you can register for your programme.

 Paying a deposit

 International self-funded students need to pay a deposit towards their programme fees.
 Your offer letter will tell you if you need to pay a deposit.
 You must pay the deposit using our online payments system by the deadline date noted on the online prospectus.

 Please read the International deposits refund policy (PDF, 244kB).

 Tuition fees, research fees and bench fees

 Your official offer letter will tell you the cost of your tuition fees and if you need to pay bench fees.
 Up-to-date fees are stated for each programme in the online programme finder.

-Research Councils UK confirm postgraduate research fees for UK and EU students in May each year.
+Research Councils UK confirm postgraduate research fees for UK students in May each year.
 Therefore, if you're a postgraduate research student, the fees shown in your offer letter may change.
 An updated offer letter will be sent to you once the fees are finalised.